 Don’t you know what the next step is?
 A Garmin watch with cellular or LTE connectivity.
 You could do all of this without a smartphone.

-Venu 3 would be an ideal candidate for the first Garmin with proper cellular connectivity as an all-purpose device.
-So far, we’ve seen the feature, but it’s quite limited, consisting mostly of safety functions like incident detection.
+As an all purpose watch, Venu 3 would be an ideal candidate for the first Garmin with proper cellular connectivity.
+So far, we’ve seen the feature on a handful of Garmin watches, but it’s quite limited, consisting mostly of safety functions like incident detection.

 5. Multiple size options (once again)